General information on importing animals

 Animals from herds, droves or flocks under quarantine or from areas under quarantine for any disease will not be allowed entry.

 No titer resulting from any accepted test for brucellosis will be allowed entry.
-No titers at suspicious or positive levels for any infectious disease of any livestock, animals or poultry will be allowed entry.
+No titers at suspicious or positive levels for any infectious disease, including rabies, of any livestock, animals or poultry will be allowed entry.

 Exemptions for animal imports

-Animals being imported into Massachusetts for immediate slaughter are not required to have a health certificate with them.
+Livestock and poultry being imported into Massachusetts for immediate slaughter are not required to have a health certificate.
+They must be accompanied by an owner/shipper statement.